DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative Idea.md

 #### Why are they at war?
 - They're fighting over some resource.

-> Note: I want whatever this resource is to be something magical with regenerative abilities or something.
+> Note: I want whatever this resource is to be something magical.
+Also, it should have medical applications or something.
+This way, any health powerups the player finds can be explained as being made from this resource.
+Also, I want this resource to be visually reoccurring throughout the game within the game's "safe spaces".
+This way, the player will be able to recognize it and associate it with the world.

 ### Conveying the Game's Story to the Player